Find your nearest Bupa Dental clinic

 If your jaw often feels painful, locks or clicks when you eat, you might have a temporomandibular joint disorder (TMJD).

-If you think you might have a temporomandibular joint disorder, you should visit your doctor or dentist for a full examination and discuss the TMJD treatments that are most suitable for you.
+If you think you might have a temporomandibular joint disorder, you should visit your doctor or dentist for a full examination and discuss the TMJD treatment options that are most suitable for you.

 What is the temporomandibular joint?